sbt/website/src/sphinx/Howto/logging.md

 [warn] one warning found
 ```

-The details aren't provided, so it is necessary to add -deprecation to
+The details aren't provided, so it is necessary to add `-deprecation` to
-the options passed to the compiler (scalacOptions) and recompile.
+the options passed to the compiler (`scalacOptions`) and recompile.
 An
-alternative when using Scala 2.10 and later is to run printWarnings.
+alternative when using Scala 2.10 and later is to run `printWarnings`.
 This task will display all warnings from the previous compilation.
 For
 example,